YoeDistro/yoe-distro/README.md

 * [Install SD card in a Raspberry PI and enjoy your new image]
 * yoe_console (fire up a serial console for the machine)

-## Motivation
+## Vision

-This build template is designed to be used for production build systems (used to build products), and thus has the following goals:

-1. simplicity: uses well understood things like bash and git submodules.
-1. robustness: Git submodules are a robust solution for production environments, and error handling good.
-Git submodules are also very good at making sure you are building exactly what was checked in, because it locks every submodule down to a specific version, which is generally what you want for a production build system, where the build must be absolutely repeatable.
+There are many examples of build systems out there that are based on Yocto.
+There is the Poky reference distribution.
+Most SOC and SOM vendors provide a Yocto variant that supports their products (often put together with repo).
+While these all provide good ways to build demo images, we feel something slightly different is needed for product development.
+Thus, the following
+goals:

+1. **simple**: directory layout is logical so it is easy to find things, and tooling is as simple as possible.
+Emphasis is on logical organization, minimal magic, and good tooling where it makes sense.
+We try to minimize uneeded indirection or abstraction unless it really adds value.
+1. **robust**: easy to lock down subprojects (layers) to known versions for repeatable builds using git submodules.
-1. modern: generate a modern Linux root filesystem using the latest technologies
+1. **modern**: generate a modern Linux root filesystem using the latest technologies.
-1. broad platform support: support a range of common development platforms, system on chips (SoC), and system on modules (SOM)
+1. **broad platform support**: support a range of common development platforms, system on chips (SoC), and system on modules (SOM).
+You should not have to use a different build system for every SOC/SOM you might choose to use in your products.
-1. extendable: simple to modify and add your own custom software to the system
+1. **extendable**: simple to modify and add your own custom software, scripts and tooling.
+1. **host independence**: product lifecycles run for many years, so we need a solution where we can build images on a number of different hosts as time marches on.
+We achieve this through a simple and transparent docker wrapper that contains all the host dependencies needed.
+This wrapper is invisible (the file system still lives on the host), and is optional if you choose not to use it.
+1. **transparent**: we try to use industry standard tools (git, bitbake, etc) where possible and not invent a lot of new tooling that needs to be learned to understand how things work.
+   As an example, much of the tooling (envsetup.sh) are simple bash functions and are easy to learn from.
+Using Yoe will teach you about Yocto.

 ## Tested Machines